egdegd/VisualDebuggerDemo/README.md

 ---

-For further questions or support, feel free to reach out to Grigorii Emdin or Nikita Koval.
+For further questions or support, feel free to reach out to Dmitrii Kirkhmeier, Grigorii Emdin or Nikita Koval.